hvcl/RAMP/README.md

 ./build.sh
 ```

-# Quick test
+# Quick Test
+You should ensure that the abosulte path have to be modified to your environment path in demo_tf.py and demo_torch.py
+After that, choose your environment either tensorflow or pytorch.
+All experiments in the manuscript were done in Tensorflow.
 ```
 cd src/response_prediction/scripts
-./demo_tf.sh or ./demo_torch.sh # Choose your environment either tensorflow or pytorch.
-All experiments in the manuscript were done in Tensorflow.
+./demo_tf.sh or ./demo_torch.sh
 ```

-#